 Historic land records in the U.S. are amazingly well-preserved and access is surprisingly less difficult than one would think.
 This is especially true for federal land records in the 30 states considered part of the public domain.1)The 20 exceptions are the 13 original colonies plus Maine, Vermont, West Virginia, Kentucky, Tennessee, Texas, and Hawaii.

-If you have any ancestral lines going back to the 19th century or earlier in the United States, it is almost a certainty you have ancestors who obtained federal land in one of those states.
+If you have any ancestral lines going back to the 19th century or earlier in the United States, it is likely you have ancestors who obtained federal land in one of those states.
 You should check your family tree and identify those whom you know or suspect received federal land via cash purchase, homestead law, military warrant acts, or other means.
-If you have such an ancestor, I offer some tips below to advance your research.
+If you have such an ancestor, I offer some tips to advance your research.

 The first step in your search is to find the federal land patent number that was granted to your ancestor.
 The second step will be to use that information to order a land entry file.
 Many people get as far as the first step but not the second.
 Either they don’t notice that an entire file was available or don’t realize how valuable the entire file can be to their research.
 If you’re lucky enough to find an ancestor who has a land entry file, it is well worth the effort to order it.